Breakout and Pullback Strategies

 Scaling Out Strategy

 Rather than choosing between conservative and aggressive targets, you can split the difference by scaling out of the position in stages.
 This hybrid approach captures guaranteed profit at the statistical target while leaving room for home runs when momentum is exceptional.
-It’s a excellent compromise that reduces regret whether the trade stops at the VB target or continues well beyond it, since you profit either way.
+It reduces regret whether the trade stops at the VB target or continues well beyond it, since you profit either way.

 Failed Breakout Reversals

-Not every breakout follows through as planned, and recognizing failed breakouts quickly is critical for capital preservation and preventing small losses from becoming large losses.
+Not every breakout follows through, and recognizing failed breakouts quickly is critical for capital preservation and preventing small losses from becoming large ones.
 Sometimes the breakout was never genuine, sometimes market conditions changed, sometimes the symbol just didn’t have enough momentum.
-Regardless of the reason, when a breakout fails, it often leads to strong moves in the opposite direction as trapped traders exit their positions in panic.
+When a breakout fails, it often leads to strong moves in the opposite direction as trapped traders exit their positions.
 Learning to recognize and potentially profit from failed breakouts turns potential losses into opportunities.

 Identifying a Failed Breakout